-- 1. Will receive one offer of a transfer.
-The offer will state the date the unit will be ready for leasing. - 2.
-Must accept or reject the offer within (3) three business days of the date of the offer, or otherwise refuse the offer for good cause. - May not refuse a unit offer made pursuant to a mandatory transfer which cannot be refused by the resident, and failure to accept the offered unit without good cause will be grounds for termination of the lease. - 8.
-May refuse unit offers made pursuant to reasonable accommodations request only in accordance with RRHA's Reasonable Accommodation Procedures, attached hereto as Exhibit #2. - Must accept or reject the offered unit in the time designated or the transfer request will be rescinded, and the tenant will be required to submit a new transfer request to the Management Office. - 10.
+- 8. May refuse unit offers made pursuant to reasonable accommodations requestrequests only in accordance with RRHA's Reasonable Accommodation Procedures, attached hereto as Exhibit #2. - Must accept or reject the offered unit in the time designated or the transfer request will be rescinded, and the tenant will be required to submit a new transfer request to the Management Office. - 10.
 May assert that the family is willing to accept the unit offered but is unable to take occupancy at the time of the offer for good cause, in which case the transfer request will be placed back on the transfer wait list by the date of the refusal, not the original approved date. - 11.
 Must return the keys from the "old unit" to the Management Office within (5) five days of signing the new lease.
 Once the resident signs a new lease and receives keys to the unit, a pro-rated rent will be charged for the new unit.
 The resident will be charged rent for both units until the keys are returned to the former Management Office. - 12.
 Must return the unit and other assigned areas to RRHA in good, clean condition.
 The resident must remove all personal belongings from the previous unit, and it must be "broom swept" clean.
 The resident will be charged for any damages beyond normal wear and tear, or for any cleaning or trash removal.
 Repayment agreements may be offered for these charges.